island-is/handbook/docs/api-design-guide/design-principles/naming-conventions.md

 # Naming Conventions

-Adapted from [StyleGuide] and [Google].

 This document describes API naming conventions related to services and resources, with focus on the general consumer experience.
+Consistency and clear naming conventions is key to provide uniform APIs between government agencies.
-For further information about our naming conventions related to developer experience please refer to our [coding standard].
+_For further information about our naming conventions for the developer experience please refer to our [coding standard]._

 ## General